tjmoore4/simple-deploy-kube/README.md

 # Kubernetes Deployment

+The host environment needs to have the following software installed:

+- Git
+- VirtualBox
+- Vagrant

-This deployment requires `vagrant-hostmanager` plugin:
+This deployment also requires `vagrant-hostmanager` plugin:

 ```bash
 $ vagrant plugin install vagrant-hostmanager